What are ALS symptoms?

 Through it all however, amyotrophic lateral sclerosis does not affect the five senses of sight, hearing, taste, smell and touch, nor does it normally affect the eye muscles, heart, bladder, bowel or sexual muscles.
 In some cases, people living with ALS develop cognitive difficulties and behavioral changes.

-More information about the signs and ALS symptoms can be found in the Manual for People Living with ALS.
+More information about the signs and ALS symptoms can be found in the Guide for People Living with ALS.